 It’s not about “cracking” parts of the body.
-It’s about relieving pain and guiding patients down the right path to better health for life.
+It’s about relieving pain and guiding patients down the right path to better health in life.

 When a chiropractor adjusts your spine, you may hear a popping or cracking sound, but it doesn’t hurt.
 In fact, you may feel a big release of tension in your body immediately.
 Chiropractors ensure that you are as comfortable as possible when providing treatment.
 They carefully assess your individual situation, and let you know what to expect in advance so there are no surprises.
 Your treatment should not be a painful experience!